undp/national-climate-transparency/README.md

 ### Governance and Support

-[Digital For Climate (D4C)](https://www.theclimatewarehouse.org/work/digital-4-climate) is responsible for managing the application.
-D4C is a collaboration between the [European Bank for Reconstruction and Development (EBRD)](https://www.ebrd.com), [United Nations Development Program (UNDP)](https://www.undp.org), [United Nations Framework Convention on Climate Change (UNFCCC)](https://www.unfccc.int), [International Emissions Trading Association (IETA)](https://www.ieta.org), [European Space Agency (ESA)](https://www.esa.int), and [World Bank Group](https://www.worldbank.org) that aims to coordinate respective workflows and create a modular and interoperable end-to-end digital ecosystem for the carbon market.
-The overarching goal is to support a transparent, high integrity global carbon market that can channel capital for impactful climate action and low-carbon development.

-This code is managed by [United Nations Development Programme](https://www.undp.org) as custodian, detailed in the [press release](https://www.undp.org/news/newly-accredited-digital-public-good-national-carbon-registry-will-help-countries-meet-their-climate-targets).
+This code is managed by [United Nations Development Programme](https://www.undp.org) as custodian.
+Governments and potential partners working with UNDP can:
+* Request access to the demo site.
+* Request a live demonstration.
+* Customize and install as a sovereign system.
+* Explore potential collaboration and support.

 For any questions, contact us at [digital4planet@undp.org](mailto:digital4planet@undp.org).